-All floor levels must have a minimum of two means of egress.
+All floor levels must have a minimum of two means of egress UNLESS they are occupied by fewer than fifty (50) people.

 Vertical sections are very, very important drawings; they communicate information that no other drawing can communicate.

 Kitchen cabinets make a big impact on a kitchen space.